PX4/PX4-Autopilot/nuttx/configs/README.txt

 		  CONFIG_GREGORIAN_TIME in order to use Julian time.
 		CONFIG_DEV_CONSOLE - Set if architecture-specific logic
 		  provides /dev/console.
 Enables stdout, stderr, stdin.
+		  This implies the "normal" serial driver provides the console unless another console device is specified (See CONFIG_DEV_LOWCONSOLE).
 		CONFIG_MUTEX_TYPES - Set to enable support for recursive and errorcheck mutexes.
 Enables pthread_mutexattr_settype().
 		CONFIG_PRIORITY_INHERITANCE - Set to enable support for